 What Is Scaling and Root Planing?

-Throughout your scaling and root planing appointments, we will guide you through the appropriate oral hygiene practices and techniques that you should use at home.
+Throughout your scaling and root planing appointments, we guide you through the appropriate oral hygiene practices and techniques that you should use at home.
 Unfortunately, there is no cure for gum disease, therefore it’s important that you try to keep the amount of plaque buildup as minimal as possible by following a frequent brushing routine.

 It’s important to know that following the procedure, you shouldn’t eat until approximately 3 hours after the procedure.
 This will ensure that the numbness has gone away and that you won’t accidentally bite your tongue/irritate your gums.
 If you are still feeling sensitivity in your gums for a while after the procedure, you can either use warm salt-water to rinse out the area or use Tylenol.